info@texmg.com

 1. Financial Losses

-Whaling attacks aim at financial bodies and businesses to steal money.
-They can cause huge financial harm through unauthorized transactions or by accessing payroll info.
-This causes big losses for the affected organizations.
+Whaling attacks target businesses and financial institutions to steal money.
+They cause significant financial harm through unauthorized transactions or accessing payroll details.

 2. Loss of Data